Continuing from Fall 2018, but open to all students.

 ABOUT THIS COURSE

-These two Fall 2018 segments are the first of four making up the full year of our foundational curriculum.
-The Winter-Spring 2019 segments, three and four, will build upon these two.
+The two Winter-Spring 2019 segments are the third and fourth of four making up the full year of our foundational curriculum, and build upon the two segments of Fall 2018.
 Optimally, participants will experience the four segments in sequence, but there are no prerequisites for enrollment in any segment.
 In fact, participants are welcome to attend on a class-by-class basis.
-However, completion of the foundational course, or its equivalent in familiarity with the path and practice experience, is a prerequisite for enrollment in the intermediate-level course.
+However, completion of the entire foundational course, or its equivalent in familiarity with the path and practice experience, is a prerequisite for enrollment in the intermediate-level course.
 We provide a printed source book of readings, (or pdf version for download here).
 Each class will begin with 30 minutes of meditation, followed by a talk and discussion on the topics covered in the readings.

 This series is recommended for both beginning and experienced practitioners.
 The courses are designed to benefit participants whether or not they can attend regularly.
 Those who can attend consistently and keep up with the readings will gain an appreciation of the full sequential Tibetan Buddhist path, but any single session would be informative and accessible on a stand-alone basis.
 Audio recordings of the talks and group discussions will be available online, as always.